jaNGOB/Bitmex_HFT/README.md

 Json
 ```

+## 2. Data
-## 2. Next, the data is collected and stored in a Arctic Tick Database by running main.py.
+Next, the data is collected and stored in a Arctic Tick Database by running main.py.

+## 3. Analysis
-## 3. The Orderbook is recreated and visualized in the EDA notebook.
+The Orderbook is recreated and visualized in the EDA notebook.

 ## 4. References